 Protect Your Gizmos Against Abusive Tracking Cookies

 Finally, if you want to make yourself less prone to receiving fake news (but also legitimate advertising) targeted to you, there’s some technological remedies you can try.
-They’ll reduce the amount of information you share with social media analytics.
+They’ll reduce the amount of information you share with the social media companies that collect data about how you use the web, in order to deliver specific advertisements to you, and unfortunately, fake news, too.